-Taking ASM while pregnant may affect a developing baby.
+Taking some ASMs may affect a developing baby.
 However, these risks need to be carefully considered for each person and balanced against the possibility of seizures happening during pregnancy which may also affect a developing baby, or the safety of the mother.

 Different ASMs vary in the risk they pose, and the risk of birth defects rises with higher doses of the drug.
 Taking more than one ASM also increases the risk.
-Sodium Valproate (including Epilim, Episenta, Epival, Convulex and Orlept) has greater risks in pregnancy than other ASM.
-The MHRA has issued guidance and information on the risks of taking sodium valproate during pregnancy.
-Visit gov.uk/guidance/valproate-use-by-women-and-girls#toolkit
+Sodium Valproate (including Epilim, Depakote, Episenta, Epival, Kentlim, Syonell, Valpal, Belvo, Convulex, Dyzantil and Orlept) and Topiramate (Topamax) have greater risks in pregnancy than other ASM.
+The MHRA has issued guidance and information on the risks of taking Sodium Valproate and Topiramate during pregnancy.
+Visit epilepsysociety.org.uk/are-there-risks-my-baby Visit gov.uk/guidance/valproate-use-by-women -and-girls and epilepsysociety.org.uk/news/new-safety -measures-topiramate-during-pregnancy